 BKR and Watermelon started working together in February 2018.

 Maureen: “We did a pilot and determined that Watermelon is the right partner.
 It was a discovery process for both of us to design the best solution.
 The process was straightforward and the chatbot was delivered by the agreed upon deadline.
 The process was new to us of course, but Watermelon is always available and supports us where we need help.
-We have one point of contact that’s easy to reach and is always thinking along.
+We have one point of contact who’s easy to reach and who always has our best interests in mind.
 That was very helpful during the implementation process.”